lorentzben/automate_16_nf/README.md

 For the item of interest and related column in the metadata file, QIIME will not let filenames use the '_' character so they should be replaced by the '-' or alternate character.

+### If you want to check the files for Depth Parameters

+The file for cutoff is in:
+$RESULT_DIRECTORY/qiime/demux_summary.qzv

+The file for Sampling Depth and Rarefaction Depth is:
+$RESULT_DIRECTORY/qiime/table.qzv

+Both of these files can be unzipped or opened on the internet at view.qiime2.org